karthikgoudar/FlappyBirdAI/README.md

 # FlappyBirdAI
 Flappy bird game which uses AI to get better every generation.
-Built using pyGame using NEAT module
+Built with Python and pyGame using NEAT module